 Replace particulate filters or filtering facepiece respirators when any of the following conditions is met:

-When the respirator label or pesticide label requires it;
+- When the respirator label or pesticide label requires it; or

 Disposal of PPE

 - Discard, do not clean, coveralls and other absorbent materials that are heavily contaminated with pesticide having a signal word "DANGER" or "WARNING."
 When discarding PPE, ensure that it is unusable as apparel or made unavailable for further use.

 - Follow federal, state, and local laws when disposing of PPE that cannot be cleaned correctly.

 The handler employer must inform people who clean or launder PPE:

 - That PPE may be contaminated with pesticides;